Note

 # Perform a Hough Transform

-# The accuracy corresponds to the bin size of a major axis.
+# The accuracy corresponds to the bin size of the histogram for minor axis lengths.

 result.sort(order='accumulator')